hpcc-systems/Solutions-ECL-Training/Taxi_Tutorial/README.md

 # Summary

-Building an ECL application involves 6 steps:
+Building an ECL application involves 3 steps:

+1. Understanding the cluster setup
-1. Defining the ECL application project structure
+2. Defining the ECL application project structure
-2. Understanding the cluster setup
+3. Programming
-3. Importing the data into Thor
+    1. Importing the data into Thor
+    2. Validating the imported data
+    3. Profile and Learn about the raw data
     4. Clean the raw data
     5. Enrich the data
-6. Creating an attribute file
+    6. Analyze
+    7. Visualize
-7. Create a training dataset
+    8. Create a training dataset
-8. Build the General Linear Model (GLM) to predict trip volume
-9. Export useful data for external consumption
+    9. Build the General Linear Model (GLM) to predict trip volume 10.Export useful data for external consumption

 To understand these steps, let us consider a concrete example.
 We will start with Todd Schneider's excellent project at https://github.com/toddwschneider/nyc-taxi-data.
 The data contains 1.3 billion taxi and Uber trips originating in New York City.

 The first step in building an ECL application is to build a simplistic approach to quickly consume the data and to complete the first two steps above.
 To accomplish this, it is best to consider a smaller subset of the Taxi dataset.
 It will make it easier and faster to accomplish the tasks.

+# 1. Understanding the cluster setup

+One AWS Instance running Thor, ROXIE, Middleware Services and the Landing Zone.
+For Thor, we have setup four slave processes.
+ROXIE is setup as a single process.

-# 1. Defining the ECL application project structure
+# 2. Defining the ECL application project structure

 We will VS Code with the ECL plugin as our IDE for this project.